|

 In the Spanish American war, America had five battleships:

-USS Oregon In March-May 1898, she made an epicvoyage around South America to join the Navy's forces off Cuba
+USS Massachusetts USS Oregon In March-May 1898, she made an epic voyage around South America to join the Navy's forces off Cuba

 The U.S. had two Armored cruisers :